Poojitha17/ETL-pipeline/README.md

 # ETL-pipeline
-This operator will automatically create EMR cluster, add steps to it and terminate the EMR clsuter
+This operator will automatically create EMR cluster, add steps to it, monitor steps and terminate the EMR clsuter